okTurtles/shelterprotocol.net-old/src/content/docs/en/implementations.md

 ### Coming Soon

-The first implementation of the Shelter Protocol is readying for release.
+The first implementation of the Shelter Protocol is almost ready for release.
 Be the first to know when it happens.

 Follow okTurtles on social media: